zypA13510/librespeed/doc.md

 ### Multiple Points of Test
 If you want to use more than one test server, this is the time to add all your test points and select the best one.
 Skip this part if you don't want to use this feature.

-The best way to do this is to declare an array with all your servers, and give it to the speedtest:
+The best way to do this is to declare an array with all your servers, and give it to the speed test:
 ```js
 var SPEEDTEST_SERVERS=[
 	server1,